-Here, Admin can set “Yes” to display cookie static block on the front end else “No”.
+Here, the admin can set “Yes” to display cookie static block on the front end else “No”.

 Cookie Block Display Position –

-Here, Admin can set the position of Cookie Block as Bottom Left or Bottom Right.
+Here, the admin can set the position of Cookie Block as Bottom Left or Bottom Right.
 When customers/sellers accept this cookie notice it will not display for one day.

 Cookie Static Block Identifier –

-Here, Admin has to enter Static block Identifier code to display that static block on the frontend.
+Here, the admin has to enter Static block Identifier code to display that static block on the frontend.

 When you install the module, automatically a default static block will be created.
-Admin can create other new Static Blocks or can edit in default static block.
+The admin can create other new Static Blocks or can edit in default static block.

 For this, follow this path Content> Block then click on the select option in the Action column and you can edit or delete the Default Static block as below snapshot.

 Here, the admin can also create a new static block by clicking on Add New Block button.

 If you want to edit Default static block.
 First, click on the select option in the Action column then click on edit option.

 Email Template Settings

-Here, Admin can set email template for data update request , data delete request , and request status upadte.
+Here, the admin can set email template for data update request , data delete request , and request status upadte.

 GDPR Data Request of Users

-Here, admin can see ID, Request Type, Request Status, Updated Date, Created Date, Request Message, Customer/seller Email as per above snapshots.
+Here, the admin can see ID, Request Type, Request Status, Updated Date, Created Date, Request Message, Customer/seller Email as per above snapshots.

 Request Type – Customer/seller can request for data update and account delete.

-Request Status – Admin can change the status of the request.
+Request Status – The admin can change the status of the request.
 First, mark the checkbox of the request then click on Action and then, click on Update Status, they will get four type statuses –

 - Pending -Customer/seller sends a request the status will be pending.